NathanRayM/Front-End-Mentor-Fylo-data-storage-component/README.md

 ## What I learned

-This was great for practicing more of the HTML and CSS box model, flex, responsive design, and I added a very small amount of JavaScript.
+This was great for practicing more of the HTML and CSS box model, flex, and sharpening my skills for responsive design.
+I did also add a little javascript for the slider instead of it just being a static design.

 ## Acknowledgments